Highpoint2000/FrequencyLink/README.md

 Additional pages are welcome to be included.
 Occasionally a pop window appears, which closes automatically.
 Unfortunately, this cannot be disabled and is required to read and transmit the frequency.

 ## History

+## v1.1 (Cromium Browser compatible - Firefox coming soon!)
+- revision of websocket communication
+- the last opened web server is linked
+- only explicit websites are parsed (see list!)

 ### v1.0
 - Extension for Chrome browser (Firefox coming soon!)